Political? Mais oui, of course, EU insiders say of Apple case

 What has changed is the politics.
 The financial crisis has impoverished Western governments just as footloose young tech firms became hugely rich without paying much tax anywhere.

-U.S. Senate revelations about Apple in 2013 fuelled public anger and, with some irony, prompted the EU to start inquiries.
+U.S. Senate revelations about Apple in 2013 fueled public anger and, with some irony, prompted the EU to start inquiries.

 Weeks after taking over the Commission in late 2014, he faced calls to resign when deals between Luxembourg and global corporates were splashed in world media as the LuxLeaks affair.

-He denied involvement but, aides say, the uproar helped galvanise Juncker for a tax crackdown he had already promised.
+He denied involvement but, aides say, the uproar helped galvanize Juncker for a tax crackdown he had already promised.

 Driving his pledge to run a "political Commission" to reconnect with voters alienated by out-of-touch, technocratic elites in Brussels was a fear that his five-year term was, in his words, the "last chance" to save the Union from break-up.